FabricMC/fabric-docs/develop/class-tweakers/access-widening.md

 Access widener entries start with one of three directive keywords to specify the type of modification to apply.

+After the keyword come the parameters, usually the targets of the widening.

+The same class, method, or field, can be targeted by multiple access widening entries, one on each line.

 ### Accessible {#accessible}

 `accessible` can target classes, methods and fields: